hslr-s/sun-panel-doc/docs/browser_extension/index.md

 ![](/images/browser_extension/openapi_setting_cn.png)

 When visiting other sites, click the browser extension icon to identify the address, icon, and title of the site you are currently visiting. **Click save to add the site's icon card to the top group of your self-hosted Sun-Panel.** Future versions

+### Known Issue (Edge Android)

+In Edge Android, after installing this extension, clicking the **"+"** button on the right side of the tab bar will still open Edge's built-in default new tab page and will **NOT** be taken over by this extension.
+You can manually open it by visiting `edge://newtab`.

+Currently, clicking the "+" on the right side of the tab bar still invokes Edge's own new tab page.
+Android extension functionality is not yet fully consistent with the desktop version, so new tab extensions are temporarily unable to fully take over the "+" button behavior like they do on desktop.
+Microsoft's mobile documentation also explicitly defines "+" as opening Edge's new tab page.

+**Temporary Workarounds**:
+- Add `edge://newtab` as a bookmark or quick access and open it manually.
+- Or save your Sun-Panel address as a bookmark and access it directly.

+**How to "Protest" to the Edge Team**:

+If you would like the Edge team to improve this behavior, go to **"☰" → "Help and feedback"** in Edge Android and state: "I hope new tab extensions can take over the '+' button, consistent with the desktop version."